Missing your fave EPCOT snacks until your next visit to the park? SAMESIES!

 If you’ve never wandered over to the sweet shop in the Germany Pavilion, Karamell-Küche is home to fudge, brownies, cookies, apples, and basically ANY other treat you can imagine, covered with lots and lots of Werther’s Original Caramel.

-And, although we can’t visit Karamell-Küche to get some of their famous treats right now (we miss you, boozy caramels), you can make your own version of one of its most popular snacks right in your kitchen!
+If you can’t visit Karamell-Küche to get some of their famous treats right now (we miss you, boozy caramels), you can make your own version of one of its most popular snacks right in your kitchen!
 So, get ready to make movie night even better with this version of the Werther’s Caramel Corn Recipe!

 We tore through a lot of caramel corn recipes on the internet but none seemed to add up to that delightful treat we know and love.
 Most used baking soda, which we don’t recall ever seeing in the open kitchen while the caramel corn was prepared, so we came up with our own recipe!